kapouer/matchdom/README.md

 };
 ```

-If a type is `null` (the keyword, not the string), then the matching param is not checked.
+If a type is empty or 'any', a value of any type (except undefined) is allowed.

-If a type is an empty string, or '*' or 'any' then any type is valid and param is required (non-null).
+If a type is '?' or 'any?' then even an undefined value is allowed and converted to null.

-If a type is '?', '*?', 'any?' then any type is valid and default value is '' (empty string).
+If a type ends with '*' then an unknown amount of parameters is allowed,
+of that type:
+- '*' allows any non-null parameters
+- '?*' allows any parameters, even null
+- 'int?0*' allows integers with a default value of zero

 Available types are the same as for the "as:" filter, with the addition of:
 - 'filter': checks the parameter is a filter name,